TBD54566975/developer.tbd.website/site/docs/web5/learn/agents.md

 ## What is an agent?

 When you [connect to Web5](/api/web5-js#connectoptions), you're connecting to an _agent_.
+An agent is software that acts on behalf of a user to manage identity, public or private data, and interactions with other apps in a decentralized network.

 You can think of an agent as a box that contains a user's [DIDs](/docs/web5/learn/decentralized-identifiers/), private keys, and a [DWN](/docs/web5/learn/decentralized-web-nodes/) (which can also hold [VCs](/blog/what-is-web5#verifiable-credentials)).
 Agents are capable of managing multiple DIDs and are permissioned to use the private keys of DIDs to act on a user's behalf.

 ## Why is it called an agent?